-Next year has been designated by the Food and Agricultural Organisation (FAO) as the International Year of Plant Health 2020 (IYPH2020), a momentous opportunity to celebrate the benefits of healthy plants.
-Raising awareness of how, by protecting plant health, we are protecting the benefits plants provide to all of us, to wildlife, the environment and our economy are key objectives of the IYPH2020.
+The Food and Agricultural Organisation (FAO) has designated 2020 as the International Year of Plant Health (IYPH), a momentous opportunity to celebrate the benefits of healthy plants.
+Raising awareness of how, by protecting plant health, we are protecting the benefits plants provide to all of us, to wildlife, the environment and our economy are key objectives of the IYPH.

-- Factors such as globalisation of trade, increased travel and more plants and plant products entering the UK mean more threats to plant health.
+Factors such as globalisation of trade, increased travel and more plants and plant products entering the UK mean more threats to plant health.
 Protecting our country from harmful pests and diseases means that our plants can thrive in the future.